forwinder15/learndiesels/content/posts/2019-05-09--10-signs-and-symptoms-of-a-worn-out-diesel-engine/index.md

 ## Want to get your ASE certifications but Hate reading? 📕

 You can actually listen to the study guides now with [Audible](https://amzn.to/2K3v96s) Click [Here](https://amzn.to/2K3v96s) to listen to the study guide for free!
 Courtesy of Amazon.
-You can literally sign up, study, pass and then cancel before the free trial ends.
+You can literally sign up, study, pass, and then cancel before the free trial ends.

 Here is a link to the [ASE Audio Study Guide Audible Audible Audiobook](https://amzn.to/32EcKDy) if you already have an Audible account.